Sources of guidance and support on the impact of coronavirus (COVID-19)

 - Parliament & government

 - Transport & travel

 The Northern Ireland (NI) Executive has a webpage on NI Direct for all of its coronavirus information.
 This includes specific sections on staying at home and self-isolation, hand hygiene, coronavirus and the benefit system, business and employers, essential businesses and services, access to government services, advice for educational settings, and travel advice.
 NI Direct has also published advice for vulnerable people including where to get help with food and medicines; the webpage has details of a freephone helpline to assist vulnerable groups to access information.

 The UK Government has published a guide for individuals and businesses in Northern Ireland.
 It has also published an explanation of the powers in the coronavirus emergency legislation, which will apply in Northern Ireland.

 Following the Prime Minister’s announcement on 23 March, the UK Government published guidance on staying at home and away from people.
-It also published a full list of the businesses and premises that must close.

 General advice services